uk-national-parking-platform/uk-national-parking-platform.github.io/index.md

 #### For the end-customer

-The NPP allows the customer to use their preferred service provider app (or integrated in-vehicle system) to pay for their parking at any participating location.
+The NPP allows the customer to use their preferred service provider app (or integrated in-vehicle system) to find and pay for their parking at any participating location.
 The different service providers will compete for business by offering the best customer experience.
 The NPP also offers wider access to parking availability data leading to better journey planning, reducing circulating traffic searching for a place to park and the associated congestion and emissions.

 #### For local authorities